arjunakula/CS269-NLG/README.md

 # VQG Training using COCO data

+We use the transformer implementation from https://github.com/saahiluppal/catr as our VQG model

 Train VVQG using the below command:

  python main.py

  Please make sure that you download COCO dataset into the data folder before launching training.
 (See https://github.com/arjunakula/catr for more details on Data Preparation)

+# VQG Inference and Qualitative Anslysis

+You can direclty run the jupyter notebook 'CS269_demo2.ipynb' to infer and perform qualitative analysis